Medically reviewed by Drugs.com. Last updated on Feb 20, 2019.

 Dealing with triggers

-If your doctor suspects that your lichen planus is related to hepatitis C infection, an allergen or a drug you take, he or she will recommend steps to address the trigger.
+If your doctor suspects that your lichen planus is related to hepatitis C infection, allergies or a drug you take, you might need other treatment.
 For example, you may need to switch medications or avoid offending allergens.
 Your doctor may refer you to an allergist or, in the case of a hepatitis C infection, a specialist in liver disease (hepatologist) for further treatment.

 Lifestyle and home remedies